christophergandrud/hu-live-coding-course-examples/src/set-up-tabula-python.md

     - On MacOS with [Homebrew](https://brew.sh/) in the Terminal: `brew install python3`

+    - On Windows, in the Terminal (Powershell) type `python3`.
+This will direct you to the Microsoft Store to install Python3.

     - Note where Python is installed with `which python3`.
+On Windows, use the Search to find Python3, right click to open in location to see the file path.
 You will need this for step 4.

 3. Install Tabula